Raiders bench QB Carr, will start Stidham for final 2 games

 AP Sports Writer

-“I couldn’t be more complimentary of (Carr) or the way he handled it,” McDaniels said of how the quarterback took the news.
+Carr has missed only two regular-season starts and one in the playoffs.
+He was just 165 yards away from passing Dan Marino (35,386) for the third-most passing yards through the first nine seasons of a career.

-Carr will be inactive the final two games and that Chase Garbers will be the backup QB.
+“Those aren’t easy conversations,” McDaniels said of his talk with Carr.
+“I couldn’t be more complimentary of him or the way he handled it.
+This is an A-1 class human being.
+He’s obviously meant a lot to this place for a long time, and we’ll see how this goes.
+I’m not going to sit here and predict the future.
+There’s a lot that could happen.
+We’re going to take those things one day at a time.
+Right now, we’re going to get ready for the 49ers.”

-McDaniels also said defensive lineman Chandler Jones (elbow) and linebacker Denzel Perryman (shoulder) were placed on season-ending injured reserve.
+NOTES: McDaniels also said defensive lineman Chandler Jones (elbow) and linebacker Denzel Perryman (shoulder) were placed on season-ending injured reserve. … Jones was playing better after a slow start with 4 1/2 sacks and three tackles for loss.
+He also returned an ill-advised lateral 48 yards for a touchdown on the final play two weeks ago to beat the Patriots. … Perryman leads the Raiders with 83 tackles and his 14 tackles for loss are second.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL